::4th of July Edition::

-Welcome to the February edition of Financial Friday, Oklahoma Money Matters' online personal finance question-and-answer forum.
-This month, we’re answering a question about managing your finances after getting married.
+Welcome to the July edition of Financial Friday, Oklahoma Money Matters' online personal finance question-and-answer forum.
+This month, we’re answering a question about budgeting when it feels overwhelming.

 If you have money-saving tips you'd like to share, email us at OklahomaMoneyMatters@ocap.org or visit Ask OKMM to submit a personal finance question for a future edition of Financial Friday.